RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 rather than type equality.
 For example, if a function ``f`` is in type ``(-> a b)``, the rule to determine whether the function application ``($ f x)`` is in type ``b'`` will only demand ``b <= b' type`` rather than ``b = b' type``.
-That said, the only subtyping relation one can prove in RedPRL now is the accumulativity between universes.
+That said, the only subtyping relation one can prove in RedPRL now is the one induced by cumulativity of universes.

 Subkinding
 ----------